-Mark Hurd is a lifelong supporter of tennis.
+Mark Hurd supported tennis throughout his life.
 He played competitively in high school and was recruited to play for the Baylor University men’s tennis team, for which he earned a full scholarship.
-Hurd’s achievements at the collegiate level led him to consider a professional tennis career before he eventually decided to enter the business world, working at NCR for over twenty years and becoming CEO in 2003.
+His achievements at the collegiate level led him to consider a professional tennis career before he eventually decided to enter the business world.

-As the CEO of Oracle Corporation, Mark continues to be an advocate for American tennis, a passion he shares with Oracle founder Larry Ellison.
-Mark has noted similarities between the challenges he faced as a tennis player and the challenges he now faces as CEO.
-While Mark has described his approach to growing a company, he has also highlighted the ways in which his preparation for success in high-level tennis informed his current approach to corporate leadership:
+As the CEO of Oracle Corporation and a member of the board of directors, Mark Hurd continued to advocate for American tennis, a passion he shared with Oracle founder Larry Ellison.
+Mark Hurd noted similarities between the challenges he faced as a tennis player and those he faced as a CEO.
+In describing his approach to growing a company, he highlighted the ways in which his preparation for success in high-level tennis informed his approach to corporate leadership.

-Mark has continued to support the Baylor tennis program as an alumnus.
-The Hurd family has contributed to the renovation of Baylor’s tennis facilities, including the addition of a new scoreboard, redesigned locker rooms and player spaces, and a renovated outdoor facility.
-Baylor renamed its upgraded tennis facilities the Hurd Tennis Center in 2011 in appreciation of the Hurd family’s support for Baylor University tennis.
+Mark Hurd continued to support the Baylor tennis program as an alumnus.
+The Hurd family contributed to the renovation of Baylor’s tennis facilities, including the addition of a new scoreboard, redesigned locker rooms and player spaces, and a renovated outdoor facility.
+Baylor renamed its upgraded tennis facilities the Hurd Tennis Center in 2011, in appreciation of the Hurd family’s support for Baylor University tennis.

-Oracle currently sponsors four tournaments in partnership with the Intercollegiate Tennis Association (ITA): the Oracle ITA Masters, the Oracle ITA National Fall Championships, the Oracle ITA Summer Circuit Powered by UTR, and the Oracle ITA National Team Indoor Championships for Divisions I and III.
+Oracle has sponsored several tournaments in partnership with the Intercollegiate Tennis Association (ITA), including the Oracle ITA Masters and Oracle ITA National Fall Championships.
 Oracle is also the title sponsor of the Oracle ITA Rankings, which tracks the performance of collegiate teams in Division I, II, and III.

-Hurd has drawn comparisons between the tennis ecosystem’s need for college players and Oracle’s need for ambitious college students.
-Oracle supports collegiate athletes with the Oracle US Tennis Awards, a $100,000 grant awarded to college tennis players who demonstrate sportsmanship and skill to help support their professional careers.
-Award recipients include Danielle Collins and Mackenzie McDonald in 2017, Chris Eubanks and Francesca Di Lorenzo in 2018, and Jamie Loeb and JC Aragone in 2019.
+In addition, Oracle supports collegiate athletes with the Oracle US Tennis Awards, a $100,000 grant awarded to college tennis players who demonstrate sportsmanship and skill to help support their professional careers.